 Analyze the time and duration of repayment from different banks

-How to refinance your private student loan?
+Refinancing your private student loan

 A private student loan can be refinanced with a variable and fixed interest rate and new repayment terms which might be short or longer than your existing plan.
 The variable interest rate will fluctuate over the time of the loan in the market while fixed rates remain the same.

-The change in interest rate and payment period to save money for the beneficiary.
+The change in the interest rate and payment period to save money for the beneficiary.
 The borrower can benefit from the reduced interest rate, which makes them pay less across the lifetime of the loan.

 Some may prefer to increase their repayment term which will bring the monthly payment paying more over the life of loan unless you receive a lower interest rate.
 In another way, pay more or less over the time of loan depending on the new rates and repayment terms.